material-components/material-components-ios/contributing/checklist.md

 Our users create their views both in code and in Interface Builder.
 It’s important to support both usages.
 Almost all components should be able to be added to a view hierarchy thru Interface Builder.

 1. UIView subclasses must support initWithCoder along with initWithFrame.
 The recommended practice is to override both init methods and have them both call a commonInit method with required initialization logic.
+1. Do not include @IBIspectable as it interferes with UIAppearance support.
 1. Enter YES, NO or N/A